nbenkler/CS210_Data_Structures/README.md

 ## Assignment_3

 #### Exercise targeted at:
-  +Getting more Java practice, with emphasis on reading and parsing input from a file +Practice adhering to a specification
+  + Getting more Java practice, with emphasis on reading and parsing input from a file
+  + Practice adhering to a specification
-  +Using a stack to solve a non-trivial problem.
+  + Using a stack to solve a non-trivial problem.
-  +Implementing a classic example of a backtracking algorithm.
+  + Implementing a classic example of a backtracking algorithm.
-  +More Java practice.
+  + More Java practice.

 #### Important Files:
   + Maze.java  -- code file for creating maze from text document